-The Company has one operating segment, mixed-signal analog intensive integrated circuits (ICs), consisting of numerous product lines.
-The Company's chief operating decision maker is considered to be the Chief Executive Officer and President.
+The Company has one operating segment, mixed-signal analog intensive integrated circuits (ICs), consisting of numerous product areas.
+The Company's chief operating decision maker is considered to be the Chief Executive Officer.
 The chief operating decision maker allocates resources and assesses performance of the business and other activities at the operating segment level.